neNasko1/query-ordering/README.md

 # query-ordering
-An examination of query ordering methods.
+An examination of query-ordering methods for solving range-query, point-update problems in an offline matter.

 The query-ordering methods are implemented in C++ for pure efficiency.
-The benchmarks are conducted with a python script, which uses [perf](https://man7.org/linux/man-pages/man1/perf.1.html) to measure running-times, cache-misses and branch-mispredictions.
+The benchmarks are conducted with a python script, which uses [perf](https://man7.org/linux/man-pages/man1/perf.1.html) to measure running times, cache-misses and branch-mispredictions.

 ## Requirements
 * Python3.9 or newer